bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 You've got the Bitcoin Beach, a famous project, in a place called El Zonte, literally on the beach, of course. very small place, very, we could say underdeveloped, few restaurants, few hotels, and basically everyone there has, as a project, started using Bitcoin and also Lightning for payments for various things.
 And they tend to use something called the Bitcoin Beach wallet, which is a really strange hybrid.
-It's not really the things I just showed you, which you just installed on your phone.
+It's not really like the things I just showed you, which you just installed on your phone.
 It's a centralized custodial service by a company called Galloy.
 And when you scan their QR codes, maybe later one of you might want to try that one, particularly, you'll see that you actually get sent to a webpage, not to a lightning wallet.
 You have to go to a webpage, and the webpage then hosts the lightning payment invoice for this person, even though again, it's custodial.